-The 0.9 TCe engine is offered with 'Play', 'Dynamique Nav' and 'Dynamique S Nav' trim levels.
-The first pair of trims are also available in an ECO model that squeezes a few more miles from a gallon of 95RON.
-Prices start at just over £13,500 which undercuts several key rivals, despite the Clio being a larger car than many.
+The 0.9 TCe engine is offered with 'Play', 'Iconic' and 'GT Line' trim levels.
+Prices start at around £14,000, which undercuts several key rivals, despite the Clio being a larger car than many.

 As for equipment, virtually all models get alloy wheels, air conditioning and front foglights.
 And absolutely all of them get daytime running lights, cruise control with a speed limiter, a trip computer, a height-adjustable driver's seat, power front windows and mirrors, Bluetooth 'phone compatibility, a decent quality USB-compatible CD stereo with punchy Renault 'Bass Reflex' speakers and fingertip control, plus Hill Start Assist to stop you from drifting backwards on uphill junctions.